SCRT-HQ/VaporShell/docs/glossary/New-VSRDSDBCluster.md

 ### -MasterUserPassword
 The master password for the DB instance.
-If you specify the SourceDBInstanceIdentifier or DBSnapshotIdentifier property, don't specify this property.
+If you specify the SourceDBInstanceIdentifier or SnapshotIdentifier property, don't specify this property.
 The value is inherited from the source DB instance or snapshot.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-rds-dbcluster.html#cfn-rds-dbcluster-masteruserpassword